On the low Mach number limit for Quantum Navier-Stokes equations: Acoustic waves

+\end{proposition} Proposition \ref{prop:Strichartz} will be proved in Appendix \ref{app:Strichartz}, in fact it will be a consequence of the more general Proposition \ref{prop:Strichartz final}.
+We notice that Proposition \ref{prop:Strichartz final} yields that \eqref{eq:Strichartz1} is valid for all $\alpha\in[0,\alpha_0]$ with $\alpha_0$ as in \eqref{eq:alpha0}.
+The non-homogeneous estimate \eqref{eq:Strichartz2} holds for $\alpha\in[0,\frac{d-2}{2}(1-\frac1q-\frac{1}{q_1})]$, we observe that $\alpha_0\leq\frac{d-2}{2}(1-\frac1q-\frac{1}{q_1})$ as $q_1\geq 2$.
 Let us remark that the case $\eps=1$ was already studied in \cite{GNT05}, where the authors infer dispersive estimates for the propagator $e^{itH_1}$ in order to study scattering properties for the Gross-Pitaevskii equation.
 In our case we need to keep track of the $\eps-$dependence of the estimates, in order to show the convergence to zero of the acoustic part.
-However, since $H_{\eps}=H_{\eps}(\sqrt{-\Delta})$ is a non-homogeneous function of $\sqrt{-\Delta}$, it is not possible to obtain a decay in $\eps$ by simply rescaling the estimates in \cite{GNT05}.
+However, since $H_{\eps}=H_{\eps}(\sqrt{-\Delta})$ is a non-homogeneous function of $\sqrt{-\Delta}$, it is not possible to obtain a decay in $\eps$ by simply scaling the estimates in \cite{GNT05}.
 This is for example different from what happens for classical fluids \cite{DG99} where the wave-like acoustic dispersion yields the convergence to zero by scaling the estimates and by considering the fast dynamics for the fluctuations.

 On the other hand here we can exploit that the Strichartz estimates associated to the operator \eqref{op:Heps} are sligthly better than the ones for the Schr\"odinger operator close to the Fourier origin.
-This fact can also be seen in \cite{GNT05} for $H_1$.
-By exploiting this regularizing effect, the estimates stated in Proposition \ref{prop:Strichartz} somehow improve a class of similar estimates inferred in \cite{BDS10} in another context (the linear wave regime for the Gross-Pitaevskii equation).
+This fact is also noticed in \cite{GNT05} for $H_1$.
+By exploiting this regularizing effect, Proposition \ref{prop:Strichartz} somehow improves a class of similar estimates inferred in \cite{BDS10} in another context (the linear wave regime for the Gross-Pitaevskii equation).
 Indeed the authors of \cite{BDS10} consider $H_\eps$ in two different regimes: for low frequencies below the threshold $\frac1\eps$ the operator behaves like the wave operator, while above the threshold it is Schr\"odinger-like.
 In this way the low frequency part experiences a derivative loss, due to the wave-type dispersive estimates inferred.

 Here we do not split $H_\eps$ in low and high frequencies, nevertheless we prove the convergence to zero of the acoustic part by only losing a small amount of derivatives.